fmerg/pymerkle/USAGE.md

 where `relative_path/to/logs/large_APACHE_log` is the relative path of the file under encryption with respect to the current working directory.

+Make sure that the file's encoding and content are _compatible_ with the tree's configured encoding type.
+In particular, if at least one _line_ contains any _non valid_ bytes sequence with respect to the tree's encoding type, then an ``UndecodableRecordError`` gets implicitly raised, causing the function to exit with `1` without appending any new leaves _at all_ to the tree.
+In the normal case, the function returns `0`.
+You can use this fact to verify whether the provided file's lines have been successfully encrypted or, equivalently, newly-created leaves have been indeed appended in respective order to the Merkle-tree.

 #### Direct object encryption